ronmamo/reflections/README.md

-*❗ Please note: Reflections library is currently NOT under active development or maintainance ❗*
+*❗ Please note: Reflections library is currently NOT under active development or maintenance ❗*

 *Thank you for your continuous support!
 <br>There are open issues and also workarounds.
 Release version will be considered incase contributing PR fixing the main issues.*